scriptrdotio/howto/publish_subscribe/broadcast_to_scripts.md

-# How to broadcast data from one of my scripts to other scripts?
+# How to broadcast data from one script to other scripts in my scriptr account?

 This is very easy to do:
 - First, you have to create a channel, (this is optional.
 If you've already created channels, you can reuse them)